Anjigadu/algorithms-course/part-1/notes/week-3/quick_sort.md

 * preserving randomness - shuffle the array
 * equal keys - it's better to stop on keys equal to the partioning item's key

+Best case - O(NlogN)
+Worst case - O(N^2)
+Average case - compares ~ 2NlnN = 1.39NlgN & exch ~1/3NlnN

+practical improvements
+-

+* use insertion sort for N=10
+* best choice of pivot is median - use median of 3 (of random items)
+*

+Conclusion

+Quick sort,

+ * In place sorting
+ * Not stable